mafoxcs/small-python-projects/README.md

 _Practice ASCII art and probability._

+### **Project 42, Magic Fortune Ball:** A program to answer your yes/no questions about the future.

+_Add cosmetic features to make basic text appear more interesting._

 ### **Project 64, Seven-Segment Display Module:** A display like those used in calculators and microwave ovens.

 _Create modules for use in other programs._